MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -DefaultIteration
-If specified, only the Default Iteration information is returned.
+If specified, only the default-iteration information is returned.
 ```yaml
 Type: SwitchParameter
 Parameter Sets: DefaultIteration